 By the end of 2022, it is hoped that Against the Wind will be an incorporated body within the ACT.
 Though having its origin in the Woden Valley Uniting Church, its management committee will include members of the community who are passionate about at least one of the Against the Wind’s objectives as well as WVUC members.

-Currently Against the Wind has 23 members.
-By the end of 2021 we hope to have 50 members and 300 members by the end of 2022.
+Currently Against the Wind has 42 members.
+We hope to have 300 members by the end of 2022.
 Currently membership is free, but when Against the Wind becomes incorporated, there will be a small fee, probably round $10 per year.
 It is expected that members would support at least one of the objectives, though not necessarily all.
 This is after all a complex area.
 As new members join and opportunities arise, debate on policy will be encouraged and existing objectives may be refined and new objectives embraced.
 Members can get as involved as much or as little as they want.
-Just by joining and doing nothing else, you give credibility to the organization when it is advocating on an issue.
+Just by joining and doing nothing else, you give credibility to the organisation when it is advocating on an issue.

 Initial facilitators of Against the Wind

 Len Baglow: Former environmental activist and social policy advocate; hit by chronic illness but firing fiercely on three cylinders.
 Follow Len on twitter @LenBaglow

 Joan Palmer: Bolshie Australian Scot; cook and catalyst.
 At our functions there will be good food and change.

 Simply send us an email at firstname.lastname@example.org with your name and stating that you support at least one of Against the Wind’s objectives.